kanata-05/pie-at-home/README.md

 # pie-at-home
 ***"lackluster"***

+>[!WARNING]
+> This is being developed, expect horrible and slow code.

+>[!NOTE]
+> If you find some code that attempts to access a function
+> which doesn't exist, it's probably because I forgot to
+> `#include` the library, this is being developed anyways.

 A volunteer computing project where multiple clients can contribute into the calcuation of pi (Our goal is 400 trillion digits)

 This program will use variants of the Bailey–Borwein–Plouffe formula since they has the ability to